Overview

 about-img2

-About the Flavour
+Story of the Flavour

 This lot is a small batch produced by Benjamin using the Pacamara varietal; a hybrid of both the Pacas and Maragogipe.
 Although it doesn't produce high yields, it offers exceptional quality.
 The coffee cherries are hand-picked and naturally processed by laying them to dry on beds, while rotating them every few hours to prevent mold formation.
 They are then pulped to remove the mucilage, leaving the parchment which is put into a solar dryer for the last days to dry, ensuring the coffee reaches a moisture content between 10 - 11.5%.